NicoHood/HID/Readme.md

 **Main difference is that you can upload new sketches to the Uno/Mega and dont need to reflash the firmware.**
 Before you had to upload a sketch, flash the firmware, test, flash the firmware, upload, flash again.
 Thats all gone!

+**For the Leonardo/Micro it is 'just' new device stuff, no need for a bootloader.**

 Features
 ========
 Use your **Arduino Uno, Mega, Micro, Leonardo or Micro Pro** as Generic HID Device and still be able to upload sketches how you are used to do.